 Time and again, our team receives requests for help from travelers who let their guard down during vacation — and their bank accounts suffered because of it.
 From consumers who impulsively bought expensive jewelry on a cruise to ones who agreed to purchase time shares they can’t afford to travelers who signed receipts they didn’t read, we’ve seen it all here.
 Always maintain the same vigilance you have at home while navigating the world.
 Here are some things to remember:

-• Don’t sign anything you didn’t read
+- Don’t sign anything you didn’t read

-• Don’t sign anything you don’t understand
+- Don’t sign anything you don’t understand

-• Don’t agree to buy anything you can’t really afford
+- Don’t agree to buy anything you can’t really afford

-• Don’t buy anything after having a few “free drinks”
+- Don’t buy anything after having a few “free drinks”

-• Don’t make any high-ticket purchases (like diamonds or long term vacation plans) unless you’ve done your research ahead of time
+- Don’t make any high-ticket purchases (like diamonds or long term vacation plans) unless you’ve done your research ahead of time

 The bottom line

 Although it’s unfortunate that this case took several months to resolve, I’m pleased that Capital One ultimately agreed to return Khin’s $4,800.
-This case is an example that persistence pays off.
+This case is an example of how persistence pays off.
 When you know you are in the right as a consumer, keep pounding on the company’s virtual “doors,” and the chances are that one will eventually open.

 And, of course, if you hit a wall during your struggle, that door might just be to Consumer Rescue.
 Our mediation assistance is always friendly and always free!